areyesq89/HumanTissuesDEU/README.md

 4. Build and install the package

 Now you should be able to go through each vignette and reproduce the paper.
 If you run into any problem, please send me an e-mail and I will try to respond shortly.

+`Note:` The code to plot the sashimi plots presented in the manuscript is available though this Github repository.
+These functions input bam files and, unfortunately, we are unable to provide these files since these are potentially identifiable data.